Flocken-Migrationforce/JUL24_BMLOps_Stock_market/README.md

 ## 🧺 Introduction and Target

-In this MLOps project, we are currently developing AI/ML models to predict the evolution of shares of Apple (AAPL) and Google (GOOGL) at the stock market.
+In this MLOps project, we have developed an AI-ML model (LSTM model) to predict the evolution of shares of Apple (AAPL) and Google (GOOGL) at the stock market.
-An API will be created and deployed, to allow access to and interaction with interested parties with an affinity for finance.
-Daily updates ensure the data to be up-to-date.
+An API was created and deployed, allowing access and interaction to our stock prediction model for the interested audience with an affinity for finance.
+Retraining of the model is performed daily at 9 a.m., to ensure accurate predictions.

 We are Machine Learning Engineers :